 How Should You Prepare For A CT Scan

-Across every possible variation of scan, though, one thing stays the same: it’s best not to do anything outside your normal routine on the day of your appointment.
+Across every possible variation of CT scans, though, one thing stays the same: it’s best not to do anything outside your normal routine on the day of your appointment.
 Don’t participate in anything that could make you late or put you in danger- the day of your CT scan is not the day to try skydiving for the first time!
 We want your CT scan to go as smoothly as possible, and that starts with you arriving on time and in one piece.

 What Should I Do Before A CT Scan?

 Before your CT scan, your doctor might tell you or schedule you for a blood test.
 This is not cause for alarm at all but is actually very routine.
 If you are scheduled for a CT scan with contrast, you will need a blood test before your scan to check for potential issues or allergies to contrast dye.
-If you aren’t able to make a separate appointment for your blood test, our technicians at SJRA will draw blood on the day of your CT scan.

 On the day of your scan, follow the instructions your doctor has recommended for fasting (ask your doctor if they haven’t given you any instructions).
 Likely the recommendation will be to be on a diet of clear liquids during the day of your CT scan, which helps guarantee clear and detailed final images.
 The following scans, though, require fasting for a few hours before your scan: